-To practice hovering autorotation, establish a normal hovering altitude (approximately 2-3 feet) for the particular helicopter being used, considering load and atmospheric conditions.
+To practice hovering autorotation, establish a normal hovering height (approximately 2-3 feet) for the particular helicopter being used, considering load and atmospheric conditions.
 Keep the helicopter headed into the wind and hold maximum allowable rpm.

 To simulate a power failure, firmly roll the throttle to the engine idle position.
 This disengages the driving force of the engine from the rotor, thus eliminating torque effect.
 As the throttle is closed, apply proper antitorque pedal to maintain heading.
 Usually, a slight amount of right cyclic control is necessary to keep the helicopter from drifting to the left, to compensate for the loss of tail rotor thrust.
 However, use cyclic control, as required, to ensure a vertical descent and a level attitude.
-Do not adjust the collective pitch on entry.
+Do not adjust the collective on entry.

-Helicopters with low inertia rotor systems settle immediately.
+Helicopters with low inertia rotor disks settle immediately.
 Keep a level attitude and ensure a vertical descent with cyclic control while maintaining heading with the pedals.
 Any lateral movement must be avoided to prevent dynamic rollover.
-As rotor rpm decays, cyclic response decreases, so compensation for winds will change, requiring more cyclic input.
-At approximately 1 foot AGL, apply upward collective pitch control, as necessary, to slow the descent and cushion the landing without arresting the rate of descent above the surface.
-Usually, the full amount of collective pitch is required just as the landing gear touches the surface.
-As upward collective pitch control is applied, the throttle must be held in the idle detent position to prevent the engine from re-engaging.
+As rotor rpm decays, cyclic response decreases, so compensation for the winds will require more cyclic input.
+At approximately 1 foot AGL, apply upward collective control, as necessary, to slow the descent and cushion the landing without arresting the rate of descent above the surface.
+Usually, the full amount of collective is required just as the landing gear touches the surface.
+As upward collective control is applied, the throttle must be held in the idle detent position to prevent the engine from re-engaging.
+The idle detention position is a ridged stop position between idle and off in which the idle release button snaps into, prevent accidental throttle off.

-Helicopters with high inertia rotor systems settle more slowly after the throttle is closed.
-When the helicopter has settled to approximately 1 foot AGL, apply upward collective pitch control while holding the throttle in the idle detent position to slow the descent and cushion the landing.
-The timing of collective pitch control application and the rate at which it is applied depend upon the particular helicopter being used, its gross weight, and the existing atmospheric conditions.
+Helicopters with high-inertia rotor disks settle more slowly after the throttle is closed.
+In this case, when the helicopter has settled to approximately 1 foot AGL, apply upward collective control while holding the throttle in the idle detent position to slow the descent and cushion the landing.
+The timing of collective control application and the rate at which it is applied depend upon the particular helicopter being used, its gross weight, and the existing atmospheric conditions.
 Cyclic control is used to maintain a level attitude and to ensure a vertical descent.
 Maintain heading with antitorque pedals.